 - 1. You insert exactly one bill into the machine. - 2.
 You choose exactly one item you want to purchase. - 3.
 The vending machine dispenses the item you wished to purchase. - 4.
 The vending machine returns your change (in case you overpaid) in as few bills as possible.
-For instance, if you insert a \$10 bill and purchase a packet of chips, the vending machine will return one \$5 bill, and three \$1 bills (instead of returning eight \$1 bills).
+For instance, if you insert a \$10 bill and purchase a packet of chips, the vending machine will return one \$5 bill, one \$2 bill, and one \$1 bill (instead of returning eight \$1 bills).